mkody/Grabulous/README.md

 ## How to do it

-### Part 1: Setting up Python
+### Part 1: Setting up project
-0. Install Python!
+1. Install Python!
-1. Download this repo and unzip `Grabulous-master` where you want
+2. Clone or download this repo and unzip `Grabulous-master` where you want
-2. Create a folder called `!python` inside `Grabulous-master`
+3. Run `pip install -r requirements.txt` to install dependencies
-3. Download and unzip the rest of the requirements into `!python`
+    * You can ignore the dependencies errors from `discord-py`, it works fine for now.

 ### Part 2: Setting up a Discord bot
 4. [Create a Discord Bot, get an application token, and add the bot to your server](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)